On August 27 our worship service will be held at

 a brief history

-Summit Lake Community Church had its beginnings in 1986 when land was donated by Glenn Gentry to establish a church in the newly developing community around Summit Ridge.
+Summit Lake Community Church had its beginnings in 1986 when land was donated to establish a church in the newly developing community around Summit Ridge.
 Don Walker served as the first pastor.
 In 1987 land was cleared to make way for a space to meet.
 The three rustic crosses were erected to mark the presence of the new church.
-The first services met under a large blue tarp stretched between two trees.
-In the summer of 1987 plans began for the first permanent building.
+In the summer of 1987 the first permanent building was constructed.
 Construction of the main sanctuary began in 1989 and was completed in 1991.
 Tim Dunham began serving as pastor in 1991.
 Three more acres were donated and a parsonage was built in 1995.
 Scott Christensen began serving as pastor in 2003.

 Summit Lake Community Church is built around four core doctrines.
 These four beliefs are the foundation of everything we do, from the preaching and teaching of the Bible to the worship of God, the practical ministries of the church, and the building of our relationships with one another.
 These core doctrines unify our life together as believers in the Lord Jesus Christ.